Myekman/tic_tac_toe/README.md

 ### Lighthouse

-* The results of Lighthouse testing, see image below.
+* The results of Lighthouse testing, see image of all test below.

 ![IMG]() ![IMG]() ![IMG]() ![IMG]()